FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

 or when exporting metadata to external TXT files.<br>
 <br>
 <b>Let GUI rotate JPG preview image</b><br>
-In most cases, you will need to check this option, because Windows doesn't automatically rotate JPG images according to Exif:Orientation tag value.
+In most cases, you will need to check this option, because Windows doesn't automatically rotate JPG images according to the Exif:Orientation tag value.
 Anyway, if this option is checked, then GUI won't change/rotate your JPG files physically: rotation (if needed) is applied in GUI's memory after the image has been loaded for displaying.
 If checked, GUI will only rotate image in <font class="blue">Preview</font> panel -thumbnails aren't rotated.<br>
 <br>
 <b>Enabling internet access</b><br>
 By default, this option is unchecked and if you are a bit paranoid, then keep it that way.
-In that case however, you won't be able to use GUI's <font class="blue">OSM Map</font>
-feature for geotagging your images manually.
+In that case however, you won't be able to use GUI's <font class="blue">OSM Map</font> feature for geotagging your images manually.
 After changing this option, you'll need to close and reopen GUI, to make this feature available.
 You have to enable this option also if you want to use GeoCoding.<br>
 <br>
 <b>Default Startup &amp; Export folder</b><br>
 I think, these two options don't need some special explanation.<br>
 <br>
 <b>Separator character</b><br>
 Some metadata tags (i.e. keywords, etc.) can hold multiple values and to be able to separate these values when showing, some "special" character is needed.
-Keep in mind, that this character isn't stored into metadata! -it is just used to separate values when displaying multi-value tags on <u>your</u> PC.<br>
+Keep in mind, that this character isn't stored into metadata!
+It is just used to separate values when displaying multi-value tags on <u>your</u> PC.<br>
 <br>
 <b>Save File list Details state on exit</b><br>
 If checked, then <font class="blue">Details:</font> button state and selected File list view (Standard file list, Camera settings,..etc.) are saved when closing GUI.<br>
 <br><br>

 <img src="ExifToolGUI_V6_files/preferences_thumbnails.jpg"><br>